FlipperPA/django-dep-default-project/README.md

 * Confusion created by providing a project that lacks many conventions used in a production project
 * Answering the question after "It Worked!": "What's Next?"

 This project would include rewriting the documenation where necessary, and notifying (and working with) maintainers of third-party tutorials.
-It would not include [https://gist.github.com/tomchristie/cb388f0f6a0dec931c611775f32c5f98](a rewrite of the URLs syntax), a pain point for beginners, which is already being addressed.
+It would not include [a rewrite of the URLs syntax](https://gist.github.com/tomchristie/cb388f0f6a0dec931c611775f32c5f98), a pain point for beginners, which is already being addressed.

 ## Specification